ONSdigital/r-rap-demo/INSTRUCTIONS.md

 Getting started

-1. Download and unzip the file
+1. Download and unzip the folder
 2. Open the project in RStudio: File -> Open Project -> Select R_rap_demo.proj
 Or
 Set the working directory to the unzipped folder: Session -> Set Working Directory -> Select the unzipped folder